 About Writing this Book

 The Adventures of Hickory Dock was a genuine oddity for me.
 I didn't plan on writing it.
-I was plugging away at Treasures of Darkness Treasures of Light—back when none of those books were published and I thought it was only going to be one book—and one particular week, for no particular reason I can discern, that nursury rhyme got STUCK in my head.
+I was plugging away at Treasures of Darkness Treasures of Light—back when none of those books were published and I thought it was only going to be one book—then one particular week, for no particular reason I can discern, that nursery rhyme got STUCK in my head.
 Literally!!!
-I found it playing in the background of my mind whenever I paused THE WHOLE WEEK.
-I wound up singing it, reciting it, rapping it (yes... rapping Hickory Dickory Dock—I know that's strange).
+I found it playing in the background of my mind whenever I paused...
+THE WHOLE WEEK.
+I wound up singing it, reciting it, rapping it (yes... rapping Hickory Dickory Dock—I know that's strange, but I am unashamed).

-One morning getting ready for work I was singing it (or was I rapping... dunno), and I stop in frustration and said out loud, "God, why is that stuck in my head?"
+One morning getting ready for work I was singing it (or was I rapping it?
+Dunno).
+I stoped in frustration and said out loud, "God, why is that stuck in my head?"

-The next thing that popped into my head was, "Hickory Dock lived in a cottage on the outskirts of a town he never knew the name of.
+What follows popped immediately into my head.
+"Hickory Dock lived in a cottage on the outskirts of a town he never knew the name of.
 He didn't even know the cottage was called a cottage.
 To him, it was simply the world.
 You see, he was a mouse.
 But not just any mouse.
 He was the great great great great great great great great grand-son of the original Hickory D. Dock.
-The one of whom such a great fuss was raised all those years ago with him running up and down a clock and it striking one and all.
-However, the childeren of the family dock were not allowed to hear that tale, for in it lay a great secret."
+The one of whom such a great fuss was raised all those years ago with him running up and down a clock and it striking one and all that.
+However, the children of the family dock were not allowed to hear that tale, for in it lay a great secret."

 Well, I immediately wrote that down and was inspired.
 It morphed a bit from there as you'll see in the book, but not much.
 I wrote the first 7 chapters in 4 days (a record for me).
 And in two weeks time I had around half the book written.
 The time since then has had its many ups and downs (more on that in the About page), but here at last is—frankly... one of my favorite things I've written—The Adventures of Hickory Dock.